deliveroo/deliveroo.engineering/_posts/2016-09-28-optimising-session-key-storage.md

 ## Iteration 2: HASH per session

 We know that reducing our data size isn't going to get us much further as we're dealing mostly with overhead now.
 But just to exhaust the possibilities for a key per session, let's measure using a native Redis HASH to store the session attributes using [`hmset`](http://redis.io/commands/HMSET) and [`expire`](http://redis.io/commands/EXPIRE).
+These are wrapped in a transaction using [`multi`](http://redis.io/commands/MULTI) to ensure that we don't have any non-expiring sessions.

 ```ruby
 def save!